LaiMo2020/InhabitU/README.md

 Provides an overview over all active habits added by the user The habit-boxes enable the user to delete a habit by pushing “delete”.
 A pop-up asking if the user is sure to delete protects the user from deleting bye mistake.
 By pushing yes or no the user can confirm the deleting process.
-The habit-boxes enable the user to edit an existing a habit by pushing “edit”
+The habit-boxes enable the user to edit an existing a habit by pushing “edit” The habit-boxes enable the user to reach the journal by pushing "journal" The journal page of a habit enables the user to make an entry about an activitie by writing in the form The delete button in the journal page enables the user to delete a previous entry

 #### Log out
 “Log out” enables the user to log out of his or her profile by pushing the link in the header